jeffdam/gem_battle/README.md

 ## Architecture and Technologies

-- Vanilla JavaScript for game logic.
+- Vanilla JavaScript for game logic
-- HTML5 Canvas for rendering.
+- HTML5 Canvas for rendering
-- Webpack to bundle various scripts into a single source.
+- Webpack to bundle various scripts into a single source

 ## Functionality